OpenFlutter/tobias/README.md

 ```

-> If you want to check alipay installation of Alipay on iOS,make sure you have added `alipay` into your whitelist in `info.plist`.
+> If you want to check alipay installation of Alipay on iOS,make sure you have added `alipays` into your whitelist in `info.plist`.